jeremybaumont/go-cheat-sheet/README.md

-# Jest cheat sheet for Dash
+# Go cheat sheet for Dash

 This is a Go [cheat sheet][1] for [Dash][2].